kiraum/xpto-terraform/modules/billing-report/README.md

 The `billing-report` module sets up an AWS Lambda function that generates daily AWS cost reports and sends them via SNS.

+*As a primarily free tier user, this Lambda function serves as an additional safeguard against unexpected costs, complementing the existing alerts set up in Cost Explorer.*

 ### Features

 - Daily execution using EventBridge scheduler